You can upgrade agents and their Java Runtime Environment (JRE) from the Deployment Automation user interface.

 To update the JRE for the agent Windows service:

-Without this property, the agent will continue to use the old JRE after the JRE upgrade.
+This property enables the agent to use the new JRE after the JRE upgrade.